dfranklin02/SRL/docs/pages/metacognition/metacognition.md

                  </div>
                  <div class="panel-body">
                      <h4>Monitoring</h4>
-                     <p>Frequent monitors use strategies to build their awareness about their thinking and learning so they understand and can control how well they learn.</p>
+                     <p>Effective monitors use strategies to build their awareness about their thinking and learning so they understand and can control how well they learn.</p>
                      <a href="metacognition_monitoring.html" class="btn btn-primary">Learn More</a>
                  </div>
              </div>